-(iii) Finally, as we have seen, GNP figures are used to compare countries' levels of 'development,' measured in terms of the growth in the value of products in their economies.
+(iii) Finally, as we have seen, GNP figures are used to compare countries' levels of 'development', measured in terms of the growth in the value of products in their economies.
 Yet societies may 'develop' in this sense while many people within them become progressively poorer in absolute and relative terms, as has happened for example in Brazil.
-To understand development in bald GNP terms is to ignore the way in which the value it represents is distributed among members of society.
-Although heavily dependent for its analysis of development on statistical data such as GNP, the World Development Report (1981, p.
-20) acknowledges that,
+To understand development in bald GNP terms is to ignore the way in which the value it represents is distributed among members of society, including access to employment, the provision of welfare, education services and so on.
+Nevertheless, the notion of GNP dominated development thinking for many years, especially during the decade after 1960.